lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In a SCHC Fragment message, the sender MUST fill the W field with the window number of the first tile sent in that SCHC Fragment.

-If a SCHC Fragment message carries only the last tile of the fragmented SCHC Packet,
+If a SCHC Fragment carries more than one tile, or carries one tile that is not the last one of the SCHC Packet,

-- it MUST be of the All-1 type specified in {{LastFrag}}.
-- if MIC is used, the MIC that is sent MUST be computed on the SCHC Packet and on the padding bits that are appended to the Payload of the last SCHC Fragment

-Otherwise,

 - it MUST be of the Regular type specified in {{NotLastFrag}}
-- the FCN field MUST contain the tile number of the first tile sent in that SCHC Fragment.
+- the FCN field MUST contain the tile number of the first tile sent in that SCHC Fragment
 - padding bits are appended to the tiles as needed to fit the Payload size constraint of Regular SCHC Fragments

-- if MIC is used, these padding bits are not taken into account for the MIC computation
+If MIC is used, the bits on which the MIC is computed MUST be the SCHC Packet concatenated with the padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.

+The fragment sender MAY send the last tile as the Payload of an All-1 SCHC Fragment.

 The fragment sender MUST send SCHC Fragments such that, all together, they contain all the tiles of the fragmented SCHC Packet.

 The fragment sender MUST send at least one All-1 SCHC Fragment.

+Note that the last tile of a SCHC Packet can be sent in different ways, depending on Profiles and implementations

+- in a Regular SCHC Fragment, either alone or as part of multiple tiles Payload
+- in an All-1 SCHC Fragment

+However, the last tile MUST NOT ever have been sent both in a Regular SCHC Fragment and in a All-1 SCHC Fragment.

 The fragment sender MUST listen for SCHC ACK messages after having sent